bibi21000/sphinxcontrib-osint/example/index.rst

 OSInt documentation
 ===================

-This is an example OSInt quest for sphinxcontrib-osint.
-Nothing interresting here.
+This is an example OSInt quest for `sphinxcontrib-osint <https://bibi21000.github.io/sphinxcontrib-osint/>`_.
+No important informations here.
+All this data have been collected for this example only.

+Have a nice quest

 .. toctree::
    :maxdepth: 2